skyler-guha/event-management-system/README.md

 * landing: Landing page for website
 * login: login page
 * register: to register an new user
-* home: For showing list of all events, and a button to the management page [Almost Done]
+* home: For showing list of all events, and a button to the management page
 * event-preview: preview an event and book tickets
 * event-management: For functions relating to the event management page
 * event-scheduling: For scheduling new events